MinSungjae/true_rt_rag/README.md

 ## Dependencies

-To install the dependent packages please follow their instructions you have to install both packages.
-Apriltag_ros depend on Apriltag.
+To install the dependent packages, please follow their instructions. </br>

+You have to install both packages.
+Apriltag_ros depends on Apriltag.

 [APRILTAG](https://github.com/AprilRobotics/apriltag)